andyjac/global_obesity_visualization/README.md

     "username": "YOUR_USERNAME",
     "password": "YOUR_PASSWORD",
   },
   "test": {
     "database": "YOUR_TEST_DB_NAME",
     "username": "YOUR_USERNAME",
     "password": "YOUR_PASSWORD",
   }
 }
 ```
-5. Run `./run` from the root of the project to setup the db and start the server (may take some time to build)
+5. Run `./run` from the root of the project to build and run the app
-6. Open up `localhost:3000` in your browser
+6. Open up `localhost:3000` in your favorite browser

 If you've set up the app locally you can run the tests with `gulp test`